 I’m easy to work with.
 I complete my work on time and provide detailed source lists.
 I can also help with photographs, graphics, and permissions.
 Below are a few of my writing clips.
 Please contact me if you would like to see other writing samples.

 I have always been drawn to books.
-When I was a freckled six year old, I often crawled under the dining room table and read Dr. Seuss books to a captive audience of disheveled dolls and thread bare stuffed animals.
+When I was a freckled, six-year-old kid, I often crawled under the dining room table and read Dr. Seuss books to a captive audience of disheveled dolls and thread-bare stuffed animals.
 At some point in my childhood, my appetite for reading evolved into the desire to write.
-I believe that writing is in my blood.
-I come from a long line of writers, poets, and the finest storytellers you will ever hear.
+I believe writing is in my blood.
+I come from a long line of writers, poets, and the finest storytellers you will ever meet.
 For most of my life, writing was just a pastime.
 Then in 2006, after working for eighteen years as an engineer, I reinvented myself as a freelance writer.

 In a world where almost everything is interesting to me, I specialize in works of nonfiction.
-My articles have appeared in Grit, Mother Earth News, Alive, Atlanta Life, Points North, American Fitness, Chatter, and many other magazines.
-I also write a monthly column titled Southern Exposure for a small town newspaper, focusing on memories, relationships, and unique observations from my lifetime in Georgia.
+My articles have appeared in GRIT, Mother Earth News, GEORGIA Magazine, Alive, Atlanta Life, Points North, American Fitness, Chatter, Sea Island Life, Loews Magazine, Weatherwise, and many others.

-In the last several months, I have concentrated my efforts on one particular book project – Project Keepsake, a collection of short stories about mementos.
-I’ve collected several stories and am in the process of collecting more and securing representation.
-I also published an eBook, Southern Exposure – A Few Random, Rambling, Retrospective Pieces of My Life.
+In the last year, I have concentrated my efforts on one particular book project – Project Keepsake, a collection of short stories about mementos.
+The first volume of stories will be published on February 20, 2014 by Native Ink Press.
+I’ve also published two eBooks.

 I teach writing classes and workshops in Georgia and Tennessee.
-I specialize in teaching prescriptive nonfiction methods, memoir writing (small projects), and the business of freelancing to both seasoned and aspiring writers.
+I specialize in teaching prescriptive nonfiction methods, memoir writing (small projects), writing family stories, and the business of freelancing to both seasoned and aspiring writers.

 I am a graduate of both Georgia Institute of Technology and Mercer University, and I am a member of the Chattanooga Writers Guild and the Georgia Writers Association.
 I write from my home in Northwest Georgia.

 What else?
 I run, hike, bike, read, garden, spend time with family and friends, and volunteer a portion of my time and energies to serving several nonprofit organizations in my community.
 I love family history.
 I sing in the car and sometimes in the shower if no one else is at home.
 My iPod is loaded with all types of music and podcasts.
 My favorite book is Harper Lee’s To Kill a Mockingbird, a novel that changed my life.
 My favorite poet is Ralph Waldo Emerson, and my favorite poem is Each and All.
 Joyce Kilmer’s Trees is a close second.
 My favorite color is green.
 Like Oprah Winfrey, I, too, am happiest around trees.
 My favorite television show is Dexter—I love the character’s narration, and I like the premise of a good serial killer who kills bad serial killers.
 I collect interesting rocks and fossils.
-I’m a keeper of several keepsakes and mementos.
-I have three big, lovable dogs that live like royalty.
+I’m a keeper of several keepsakes and mementoes.
+I have two big, lovable dogs that live like royalty.
 I love antiques.
-I love Dr. Pepper.
+I love Dr. Pepper, and yes, I know it’s bad for me.
 I’m a bird watcher.
-I really don’t understand people who don’t respect the earth, and I don’t care for hypocrites and people who show cruelty toward animals, children, or the elderly.
+I really don’t understand people who don’t respect the earth, and I don’t care for hypocrites and people who show cruelty toward animals, children, the elderly, or humanity.
 I’m one of those irritating know-it-all types, a trait I apparently inherited since everyone in my family is also a know-it-all.
-I love astronomy although my husband and I haven’t taken the big telescope out in a while.
-I’ve been married to the same guy for 22 years, and he still makes me laugh.
+I love math and science and am a strong advocate for math and science literacy in today’s world.
+I love astronomy although my husband and I haven’t taken the big Celestron telescope out in a while.
+I love my family—my mother, my stepfather, my brother, my sister, my brother-in-law, my sisters-in-law, my three nieces, my two nephews, my nephew’s wife, my nephew’s daughter, my nephew’s son, and my husband, Gene.
+Yes, I’ve been married to the same guy for 24 years, and he still makes me laugh!